mhmgad/ExCut/README.md

 2. Edit datavolume location in `docker-compose.yml` file (Optional: if you would like to presest the KGs)
 3. Run command: `docker-compose run -d --service-ports  vos`

-Or otherwise you can use `-index memory` while runing the code where all data will be indexed in the memory.
-Note that mining rules in memory is not efficient and not well tested.

 ## Command Line Run